Pea Puree with Optional Mint

 • 12 fresh mint leaves

-Thermo Cooker Instructions
+Instructions

-• Pour the water into the mixing bowl.
+• Pour 500 ml water into the mixing bowl.
 Insert the simmering basket and cook for 5 minutes, Varoma, speed 2, MC on.
+Remove the simmering basket, and reserve the cooking liquid in a bowl or jug.

-• Chop for 30 seconds, speed 7, MC on, making sure to increase the speed gradually to avoid the peas immediately sticking to the sides of the mixing bowl.
+• Put the peas into the mixing bowl with 3 tbs of the reserved cooking liquid.
+Chop for 30 seconds, speed 7, MC on, making sure to increase the speed gradually to avoid the peas immediately sticking to the sides of the mixing bowl.
 Shake the lid a little before lifting it off, as there will be peas on top.
 Scrape down the mixing bowl and lid, and repeat 1 to 2 times until you are happy with the consistency, adding more liquid if necessary (Note 1).

 Recipe Notes

 1. Consistency – Depending on baby’s age and stage, you can adapt this easily to suit your baby’s needs.
 First tastes/early weaning?
-Leave out the mint for now and add a little cooled boiled water, formula milk or expressed breastmilk immediately before serving to make a runnier puree.
+Leave out the mint for now and add a little cooled boiled water, formula milk or expressed breastmilk immediately before serving to make a runnier pea puree.
 Later weaning?
-Make this, with or without the mint, as textured/mashed as you like by reducing the chop/blend time.
+Make this, with or without the mint, as textured/mashed as you like by reducing the blend/chop time.

 Nutrition Information